 Karnataka has a population of about 7 Crore (70 million) people.
 Hindus, Muslims, and Christians are the three largest religious groups in the total population of the state.
 Around 84% of the people in the state are Hindus, followed by up to 13% of Muslims and about 2% Christians.
 Other religions followed by people in the state include Jainism, Sikhism and Buddhism which collectively come to less than 2% of the population.

 Nestled at the center of Deccan Plateau, Western Ghats, Kannad Coast, Karnataka is home to several forests, beaches, waterfalls, historic places, coffee plantations, and lakes, which attracts an influx of visitors from across the country.
-With a diverse culture and history, Karnataka has a lot to display through its historic architectures, temples, and modern infrastructure, and below is a list of some of the best tourist places in Karnataka to visit.
+With a diverse culture and history, Karnataka has a lot to display to mesmerize its visitors and below is a list of some of the best tourist places in Karnataka to visit

 - Coorg – One of the quaint hill stations in Karnataka, Coorg is an ideal place to enjoy the solitude with the lush greenery contributing to its beauty and crisp air making it a pleasant summer place.
 Endowed with the vast expanse of coffee plantation, waterfalls, and the green mountains, visitors can explore the Tibetan Monastery, trek along the coffee estate or along the stream or rive side, Coorg will never seize to amaze.